digitalbirdo/BT-LinkkeySync/README.md

    `psexec -s -i regedit`
 7. Import the file `btkeys.reg`
 8. No need to reboot
-9. Use your keyboard on Mac and Windows
+9. Use your keyboard on macOS and Windows

 ## Information
 Test Environment:

-* Hackintosh with Asus BT-400 (USB-Bluetooth Adapter)
+* OSx86 Hackintosh with Asus BT-400 (USB-Bluetooth Adapter)
 * macOS Sierra 10.12.1
 * Windows 8.1 Prof
 * Python 2.7